emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 __Gifts:__

 * __Level 0__
-  * __Lawbringer:__ {'description': 'Followers of Iro have advantage when speaking with lawmen.', 'type': 'advantage'}
+  * __Lawbringer:__ Followers of Iro have advantage when speaking with lawmen.
 * __Level 10__
-  * __Fortify:__ {'description': 'At the cost of one spell point, add 1d6 armor to yourself or another for one day.', 'type': 'combat'}
+  * __Fortify:__ At the cost of one spell point, add 1d6 armor to yourself or another for one day.
 * __Level 5__
-  * __Iro'S Judgement:__ {'description': 'As an action, call on Iro to judge an individual.
-If he judges them impure, take advantage in all attacks against them.', 'type': 'combat'}
+  * __Iro'S Judgement:__ As an action, call on Iro to judge an individual.
+If he judges them impure, take advantage in all attacks against them.

 #### Aunora